surendra-dire/Prometheus-Grafana/Lab 1/Readme.md

 # 💡Metrics

 ## kube-state-metrics (KSM)
-Service that listens to the Kubernetes API server and generates metrics about the state of the resources (e.g., deployments, nodes, pods, etc.).
-It exposes them at an HTTP endpoint, usually on /metrics, for Prometheus to scrape.KSM focuses on cluster desired state.
+A service that listens to the Kubernetes API server and exports Kubernetes cluster state metrics.

 **Pods Level Metrices:**
 [Pod life cycle status]